Complete cost transparency — every dollar accounted for, every dollar beyond costs funds freedom.

 | Grand Total — May 2026 | $6,041 | |

 Running ledger of actual billed amounts.
-Each month tells a story — infrastructure stabilized, one-time investments completed, steady-state emerging.
+Each month tells a story — infrastructure stabilized, one-time investments completed, steady-state achieved.

 | Month | AWS | Kiro | Total | Notes |